MicrosoftDocs/windows-dev-docs/hub/package-manager/winget/troubleshooting.md

 ---
-title: Debugging and troubleshooting issues with the winget tool
+title: Debugging and troubleshooting issues with the WinGet tool
-description: Provides information on logging and winget diagnostics. ms.date: 08/31/2023 ms.topic: article ms.localizationpriority: medium
+description: Provides information on logging and WinGet diagnostics. ms.date: 08/05/2024 ms.topic: article ms.localizationpriority: medium
 ---

-# Debugging and troubleshooting issues with the winget tool
+# Debugging and troubleshooting issues with the WinGet tool

 When Windows Package Manager is installing, searching or listing applications, sometimes it is necessary to look at the log files to better understand the behavior.